ashmeetk/SpringBootAndAngularProject_FlightReservationAndCheckin/README.md

 # SpringBootAndAngularProject_FlightReservationAndCheckin
 Flight Reservation and CheckIn Project created using SpringBoot and additional CheckIn project created using Angular.
+Made with help of Udemy course: Project Development Using Spring Boot by Bharath Thippireddy.

 # SpringBoot Applications:
 Two microservices flightreservation and flightcheckin communicate with each other using Integration layer.
 FLightCheckIn app uses ReservationRestClientImpl class to converse with ReservationRestController class of FlightReservation app.
 FlightCheckIn app needs id from flightreservation as well as wants to update number of bags in flight reservation for which it uses Integration Layer and REST protocols.